Hiranandani Foundation Schools: Hiranandani Foundation School Powai

-Another Wing of the Hiranandani Foundation School is its Hiranandani Foundation school International which offers education based on the International curriculum of International Baccalaureate & International General Certificate of Secondary Education.
+Another Wing of the Hiranandani Foundation School is its Hiranandani Foundation school International which offers education based on the curriculums of International Baccalaureate & International General Certificate of Secondary Education.

 The International Wing of HFS Powai offers students to explore and tap into the resources of the world at large and at the same time trains the students to always keep in touch with the roots of Indian Culture.